dbarton-uk/christmas-market/README.md

 So to the main event.
 Let's find the optimal route around the market.

-Here is the bad boy cypher statement.
+Here is the bad boy cypher statement, augmented with steps.
 An explanation is given below.

 ```cypher
 // Step 1